seriousManual/exponential-smoothing-stream/README.md

 ### Initial Strategy

 The strategy the is used for the first series element is expressed via a Strategy instance.
-Built in there are three different strategies:
+Built in there are four different strategies:

 #### First